daniel071/DungeonCli/Docs/Servers.md

 ## Getting started:
 1. Install RethinkDB from [here](https://rethinkdb.com/docs/install/)
-2. Run RethinkDB and create a new table called `chat`
+2. Run RethinkDB and create a new table called `chat` and a new table called `clients`
 3. Now you can type `multiplayer` in DungeonCli.
 It will ask for a server ip, search "What's my IP" and you should know it.
 4. If you want people to join from other networks, port forward `28015`